 P.E. clothing is available for purchase from the school.
 Students should wear a regulation uniform as designated by the instructors.
-Lockers are provided for the safekeeping of students' clothing and other valuables while they are participating in physical activity.
+Lockers are provided during PE class for student clothing and other items while they are participating in physical activity.